legendarycode3/mastering-javaScript-course/README.md

 compiled into machine code.
 2.)
-Client-Side & Server-Side Originally designed for client-side execution (running in the user's browser), the introduction of runtime environments like Node.js has enabled JavaScript to also be used for server-side (back-end) development.
+Client-Side & Server-Side Originally designed for client-side execution (running in the user's browser), the introduction of runtime environments like Node.js has enabled JavaScript to also be used for server-side (back-end) development. </br>
+3.)
+Dynamic Typing Variables in JavaScript do not have a fixed data type, offering

    ✔️ **Three (3) major technologies we use in creating website, they include:** <br/>